What is possible when you tune into your future? Harmony.

 Small class sizes allow for one-on-one mentoring

-Courses include conducting and vocal pedagogy
+Courses include conducting, music theory, and vocal pedagogy

 Internship opportunities provide practical experience and allow for hands-on learning and observation